RISCVtestbed/riscvtestbed.github.io/_posts/issues/2023-01-11-toolchains+debugging.md

 ```

 Notes:
-- On nextgenio, users can run `module load mpc mpfr gmp` to include the libraries needed to compile the toolchain, and run `module load gnu8; spack load cmake gmake` to use up-to-date versions of the gcc compiler and make/cmake.
-(The default gcc and make/cmake are too old to build the toolchain)
 - The toolchain can be compiled with two C standard libraries: GNU C Library (glibc) and Newlib.
 Newlib provides ISO C, is focused on size and is intended for embedded systems.
 On top of ISO C, glibc also provides other APIs including POSIX, BSD, XPG, making it more suitable for linux applications.
 Toolchains for both newlib and glibc in 32/64-bit are provided and can be loaded directly.
 - The binaries have the prefix `riscv(32/64)-unknown-(elf/linux-gnu)-` for (32/64)-bit and (newlib/glibc) respectively
 - When using the gnu compiler, the isa can be specified by `-march=ISA-string`, e.g. `-march=rv64gc`.
 For more options, see <https://gcc.gnu.org/onlinedocs/gcc/RISC-V-Options.html>